binaris/dev-docs-content/getting_started/deploying-to-reshuffle.md

 **1. Run the deploy script**

 Once you have a locally working app you are happy with, you will want to deploy it back to Reshuffle.
-In your command line, go  the project’s root folder and run npx reshuffle deploy.
+In your command line, go  the project’s root folder and run:

 ```js
 npx reshuffle deploy